Whiteknight/whiteknight.github.com/drafts/rosella_memoize.md

 We only call the `my_func` function once.
 Every subsequent access looks up the return value in the cache and avoids the function call.
 Of course, we also lose out on the side-effect of printing a message to the console.
-The Memoize library cannot currently account for output, although it's something I might think about adding if users are keen on the idea.
-I suspect it wouldn't be worth the costs and limitations, however.
+The Memoize library cannot currently account for console output, although it's something I might think about adding if users are keen on the idea.
+I suspect it wouldn't be worth the costs and limitations, however, since there is no way I could automatically intercept communications to all open filehandles.

 Now here's a similar example, but using proxy-based memoizers instead: